Mommy Minute: Is your family taking precautions to protect against holiday dangers?

-Warnings around the holiday are nothing new.
-Each year, families are advised to take precautions when it comes to toys and children, cooking and decorations.
+(WHTM) — Warnings around the holiday are nothing new.
+Each year, families are advised to take precautions when it comes to toys and children, cooking, and decorations.

 But the numbers don’t lie and every year families continue to find themselves in dangerous and even deadly situations.